Qualified teacher status (QTS): qualify to teach in England

 Independent sector teachers

 If you are from the independent sector, you need QTS to teach in the maintained sector.
-There are a number of routes which assess previous teaching experience.
-We will be able to advise you on the most suitable route and which teacher training provider to approach.
+There are a number of routes which assess previous teaching experience, further details are available on Get into Teaching.